CMU-Vis-2022/CMU-Data-Viz-Final-Project-Serina-Tran/README.md

 # Data Visualization Final Project

+# Project Title: Crypto Bubbles: How People’ Emotions Lead To Their Downfalls

+# Team member: Serina Tran

 https://observablehq.com/d/c21fc685b1adfb8f@590

 View this notebook in your browser by running a web server in this folder.
 For